 - A 50-minute daily lesson in Swahili, Kenya’s most widely spoken language

-Throughout the program, students will make group field trips to a variety of cultural and humanitarian sites around the country, accompanied by qualified staff and volunteers.
-These will include Nairobi National Museum, Lake Naivasha, the Great Rift Valley, an Internally Displaced Persons Camp, Kibera Slums, safari in Masai Mara National Reserve (part of the same world-famed ecosystem found in Tanzania’s adjacent Serengeti National Park), and a Mt.
-Kenya hike.
+Throughout the program, students will go on field trips to cultural and humanitarian sites, accompanied by staff and volunteers.
+These include a safari in Masai Mara National Reserve and visits to Lake Naivasha, the Great Rift Valley, an Internally Displaced Persons Camp, Kibera Slums, the white sand beaches of Mombasa, Fort Jesus and a Mount Kenya hike.

-- Increase appreciation for their surroundings and the material benefits of life in a developed country like the United States
+- Increase appreciation for the benefits of life in a developed country like the United States

-- Foster academic success in areas such as history, geography, the natural sciences/environment, agriculture, global poverty alleviation, political science, anthropology, and foreign languages and cultures
+- Foster academic success in history, geography, the natural sciences/environment, agriculture, global poverty alleviation, political science, anthropology, and foreign languages and cultures

-- Strengthen their resume (for application to colleges and, later, career positions)
+- Strengthen their resumes (for application to colleges and, later, career positions)

-- Strengthen their planning and problem-solving skills and their ability to contribute to a team effort
+- Strengthen planning and problem-solving skills and the ability to contribute to a team effort

-- Learn to handle challenges, solve problems, appreciate the satisfaction of overcoming hurdles and helping others in significant ways
+- Learn to handle challenges, solve problems, appreciate the satisfaction of overcoming hurdles and significantly helping others

-- Foster a realization that individual efforts in service and social action can contribute to effecting change, and that even modest successes in helping make the world a better place are significant because progress, as they will have experienced it, is built one brick at a time
+- Foster a realization that individual efforts can help effect change, and that even modest successes in helping make the world a better place are significant because progress, as they will have experienced it, is built one brick at a time